ken-hash/readmng/README.md

-Simple scrapping coded in python that reads manga titles in watchlist.txt and downloads images of the latestchapter
+Simple scrapping coded in python that reads manga titles in watchlist.txt and downloads images of the latestchapter.
 Format:

-Manga Title - LatestChapter/None - NumberOfChaptersToScrape
+Manga Title - LatestChapter/None - Number Of Chapters To Scrape from latest

 You can refer to listmanga.txt for manga titles and their links